The Australian Federal Budget 2025-26 Highlights

 Personal Income Tax Compliance Program

-• Increased Take-Home Pay: From 1 July 2026, there will be an increase in take-home pay due to a reduction in the 16 percent personal income tax rate.
+• Increased Take-Home Pay: From 1 July 2026, due to reduced personal income tax rates.

-• Cost of Living Relief: Households will benefit from two additional $75 quarterly energy bill rebates.
+• Cost of Living Relief: Two extra $75 energy bill rebates.

 These measures aim to provide financial relief and support to both businesses and individuals, fostering economic stability and growth.